• Skip to primary navigation

 Tandoori Masala is intended for marinating meat, while Garam Masala is primarily used as a finishing spice.

-When choosing between these two seasonings, it’s essential to know the dish you’re making and what flavor profile you’re looking for.
+When choosing between these two seasonings, it's essential to know the dish you're making and what flavor you're looking for.

 Keep in mind that Tandoori Masala has a smokier flavor due to its addition of paprika compared to the sweet and aromatic blend of Garam Masala's cinnamon and cardamom notes.